Sake in General

 The quality of water can affect the quality of sake.

-Hard Water=Dry, Crisp Sake (Rich in minerals that trigger vigorous, quick fermentation)
+Hard Water: Dry, Crisp Sake (Rich in minerals and trigger vigorous, quick fermentation)

-Sake breweries are located in areas with excellent sources of natural spring water.
+Sake breweries are located in areas with excellent source of natural spring water.

 RICE